 Anime and Manga

 - In RahXephon the TERRA organization's name is an acronym for "Tereno Empireo Rapidmova Reakcii Armeo", which is supposed to be Esperanto for "Earth Empire Rapid Response Army".
-Except "Tereno" means "terrain", "Empireo" is nonsense, as is "Rapidmova" and "Reakcii" means "to react".
+Except "Tereno" means "terrain", "Empireo" and "Rapidmova" are both nonsense, and "Reakcii" means "to react".
 (They got "Armeo" right, though.)
 In proper Esperanto, the name should be "Rapid-responda Armeo de la Tera Imperio"...which, unfortunately, kills the acronym.

 - Not to mention that in the first episode, Ayato and Mamoru greet each other with "Ĝis!" which is supposed to be used as a goodbye.
 Further amusement can be had from the fact that the dubbing team didn't seem to understand this and translated it as "Cheese!"

 - ARIA has the scene in Origination when Alice performs a canzone, of which the first couple of verses are in Esperanto.

 - The vocal theme of Patema Inverted, "Patema Inverse" by Estelle Micheau, is entirely in Esperanto.